 Annuities are for life!
-They are contracts that provide a guaranteed monthly payment for your lifetime in exchange for a lump sum of money.
-The payment takes your account balance, interest rates and the date the annuity is purchased, the type of annuity selected, and life expectancy of the member and the member's spouse.
+They provide a guaranteed monthly payment for your lifetime in exchange for a lump sum of money.
+Your monthly pension amount is determined by examining your account balance, interest rates, date the annuity is purchased, type of annuity selected, and life expectancy of the member and the member's spouse.

-This option provides you with the largest possible monthly pension guaranteed for your lifetime.
+Get the largest possible monthly pension guaranteed for your lifetime.
 Payments stop when you die.
 There is no death benefit payable to a beneficiary.

 This type of annuity is purchased from another financial institution.
 Payments must be guaranteed for life by the issuer and cannot be paid out in a lump sum.

-If you qualify under this option you can choose to have the funds paid directly to you, less withholding tax, or it can be transferred to an RRSP or RRIF at another financial institution.
+If you qualify under this option, you can choose to have the funds paid directly to you, less withholding tax, or it can be transferred to an RRSP or RRIF at another financial institution.
 The small pension amount may change on January 1 each year.